 In the offline world, traditional advertising methods are still the go-to way to get the word out about your company.
 Online, Pay-Per-Click advertising is still the number one method of generating highly targeted traffic.
 But, what happens after people find you?
-How do you go about keeping visitors engaged on your website, as well as giving them a reason to return.
+How do you go about keeping visitors engaged on your business website, as well as giving them a reason to return.

 Content marketing is really gaining more traction than ever in the online world.
-It essential serves two main purposes, providing “sticky” content to keep visitors engaged on your website and helping promote your website by getting links and social shares that ultimately drive traffic.
+It essential serves two main purposes, providing "sticky" content to keep visitors engaged on your website and helping promote your website and business by getting links and social shares that ultimately drive traffic.

-The problem with video is it’s only ever a passive medium, your audience doesn’t really participate.
-This can make scope for re-engagement limited – once you’ve seen a video, it’s unlikely to offer anything new on repeat views.
-Then there’s the problem of so many using video now that it’s become increasingly difficult to stand out from the crowd.
+The problem with video is it's only ever a passive medium, your audience doesn't really participate.
+This can make scope for re-engagement limited - once they've seen a video, it's unlikely to offer anything new on repeat views.
+Then there's the problem of so many businesses using video now that it's become increasingly difficult to stand out from the crowd.

 2) Business Promotions